gustavonikov/UIs_Clone/README.md

 Hey, Welcome to this repository!
 Here i make the UI Clone of some websites, some with javascript frameworks like React, others without it, and i use some CSS frameworks sometimes too, like SASS :) <br />

-#### In every subrepository i left a README file as well, teaching how to open and see the UIs.
+#### In every sub-repository i left a README file as well, teaching how to open and see the UIs.